Portable Microhaplotype Object (PMO)

 Utils.inputOutputFileCheck(args.file, args.output, args.overwrite)

-# parse specimen ids
+# parse specimen names

 # read in pmo